Brompton Cemetery: History

 By the early years of the 19th century, inner city burial grounds, mostly churchyards, had long been unable to cope with the number of burials and were seen as a hazard to health and an undignified way to treat the dead.
-In 1837 a decision was made to lay out a new burial ground in Brompton, London.
+The West of London and Westminster Cemetery Company Act 1837 (7 Will.
+4 & 1 Vict. c. cxxx) authorised the laying out of a new burial ground in Brompton, London.
 The moving spirit behind the project was the architect and engineer, Stephen Geary, and it was necessary to form a company in order to get parliamentary permission to raise capital for the purpose.
 Geary was appointed as architect but was later forced to resign.
 Securing the land – some 40 acres – from local landowner, Lord Kensington and the Equitable Gas Light Company, as well as raising the money proved an extended challenge.
 The cemetery became one of seven large, new cemeteries founded by private companies in the mid-19th century (sometimes called the 'Magnificent Seven') forming a ring around the edge of London.

 The site, previously market gardens, was bought with the intervention of John Gunter of Fulham, and was 39 acre in area.
 Brompton Cemetery was eventually designed by architect, Benjamin Bauda.
 At its centre is a modest sandstone domed chapel dated 1839; at its southern end, are two symmetrical long colonnades, now all Grade II* listed, in the style of St. Peter's Square in Rome, and flanked by catacombs.
 It was intended to give the feel of a large open air cathedral.
 It is rectangular in shape with the north end pointing to the northwest and the south end to the southeast.
 It has a central "nave" which runs from Old Brompton Road towards the central colonnade and chapel.
 During a 4-year restoration project that began in 2014, an original Victorian flooring with Bath and York stone radial pattern was uncovered underneath the chapel carpet.

 Below the colonnades are catacombs which were originally conceived as a cheaper alternative burial to having a plot in the grounds of the cemetery.
 Unfortunately, the catacombs were not a success and only about 500 of the many thousands of places in them were sold.
 The Metropolitan Interments Act 1850 (13 & 14 Vict. c.
 52) gave the government powers to purchase commercial cemeteries.
 The shareholders of the cemetery company were relieved to be able to sell their shares as the cost of building the cemetery had overrun and they had seen little return on their investment and there were few burials at first.

 During World War II the cemetery suffered bomb damage.